Wraith29/apollo-server/README.md

 Add all of your favourite artists, and ones you want to get to know better - and simply run `apollo recommend` to get a random Album to listen to.

+> [!CAUTION]
+> This app is still heavily in development, it is likely there will be breaking changes.
+> Data Structure etc can change, and there is no plan to make each iteration fix any changes

 > [!NOTE]
 > Investigate the potential migration from [gorm](https://gorm.io) to [sqlc](https://github.com/sqlc-dev/sqlc) instead